flutter/website/src/desktop.md

 2. Run `flutter pub get`.
 3. Run `flutter run`.

-Flutter will automatically add the necessary native code to your project, as with iOS or Android.
+Flutter automatically adds the necessary native code to your project, as with iOS or Android.

 #### flutter_plugins
 The following plugins are available in the [flutter-desktop-embedding] GitHub